San Francisco Child Custody Attorney

 A skilled attorney can help ensure that the court is scrutinizing your current and proposed parenting plans with a fair, unbiased lens, as well as navigate you through every step of mediation as you and your ex-spouse work together to hash out a plan that works for everyone.

-When it comes to deciding child custody, California is neither a mother nor a father state.
 Judges are required to follow an order of custody options, with the first preferred option being joint custody.

 However, if the family’s situation calls for primary custody being awarded to one parent, the judge will make this decision based on which parent can better provide for the child’s best interests.